HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 - 1-7PM Friday and Saturday
 - 1-9PM Sunday

-This means that during these hours you can check out tools and ask stewards for assistance.
+While stewards are on duty, you can check out tools/equipment and ask them for assistance.

 ## What does it mean that the makerspace is open 24/7?